quickmodel/quick-model-docs/docs/unity/basics.md

 ## How To Add a Model to the Project
 ![Add model to project](./img/addModelToProject.png)

 Drag and drop a model from Quick Model dock to the scene or file system to add it to the project.
+If you want a Texture2D instance instead of a prefab you can hold down CTRL-key when you start dragging a model.

 ## How To Remove a Model From the Project
 Open project manager, right-click on the model you want to remove and click **Remove**.